 Not all surgeons require a compression vest after surgery, and some for only a short time.
 Dr. Delgado has his gynecomastia patients wear a compression vest 24/7 for 6 weeks after surgery.
 Two vests are provided, one at the time of surgery, which is heavier with an elastic-velcro strap to reduce bleeding.
 The second is applied after the drains are out and is lighter, shorter, and easy to camouflage under a shirt.
 The vests may be a little uncomfortable but is necessary for the healing process.
 They should be worn snugly, but not tight.

 Dr. Miguel Delgado recommends the vest be worn 24/7 for 4 to 6 weeks, depending on how the patient is healing.
 The vest should only be removed when showering.
-It is recommended to have 2 vests so that you can rotate them while one is being laundered.

 After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
 Men who wear dress shirts state that these vests are not visible and more comfortable.

 Schedule a Gynecomastia Surgery Consultation

 Patients in San Francisco and the Bay Area who are seeking a permanent solution to their gynecomastia can trust Dr. Delgado to provide natural-looking and optimal results.
 If you are interested in learning more about gynecomastia, male breast reduction, what to expect post-surgery regarding male compression vests, and more, please contact Dr. Delgado today to schedule a consultation appointment in Novato or San Francisco, CA.